GuanshuoXu/caffe_deep_learning_for_steganalysis/README.md

 Source code to reproduce the paper accepted by IH&MMSEC2017.

+G. Xu, “Deep Convolutional Neural Network to Detect J-UNIWARD,” in Proc.
+5th ACM Workshop Inf.
+Hiding Multimedia Secur.
+(IH&MMSec), 2017, accepted.

+# Building Instructions

 The DCT kernels are saved in /kernels.
 The directory to access them are hard-coded in /include/caffe/filler.hpp .
 So before building, please change the directories to make sure the DCT kernels can be found.

+The code will compile with cudnnv6.
+If you are using cudnnv5, see the instruction in /cudnn_hpp_version

 # Features
 This code has following features compared with the official Caffe.